$L^p$ estimates for wave equations with specific $C^{0,1}$ coefficients: Lower order perturbations

-\begin{Remark} Theorem \ref{thm:perturb} is of independent interest, even when $a_{j}=1$ for all $j=1,...,2d$.
-In this situation, a more general result for pseudo-differential operators has been proven recently in \cite[Theorem 1.1]{R2} for symbols which are $C^{r}$ regular in the spatial variable, with $r>2s_{p}$.
-In the special case of multiplication operators, we improve this result to $r=s_{p}$. \end{Remark}
+If the coefficients $(a_{j})_{j=1,...,2d}$ are constant, then the assumptions on $g$ reduce to $g \in W^{2s_{p},\infty}$.
+In the special case where $L_{1}=L_{2}=-\Delta$, a more general result for pseudo-differential operators has been proven recently in \cite[Theorem 1.1]{R2} for symbols which are $C^{r}$ regular in the spatial variable, with $r>s_{p}$.
+Even just for multiplication operators, we do not fully recover this result, partly because our abstract setting prevents us from using arguments about the Fourier support of products.
+In this Section, we are merely demonstrating that adding lower perturbations with smooth enough coefficients is possible.
+We intend to develop a more complete perturbation theory in subsequent work. \end{Remark}

 We state our perturbation result for first order perturbations of the wave equation under consideration.